echokilotango/SpaceScienceFundamentals/Module_01_Scale_and_Structure/text.md

 The Local Group is part of a much larger structure associated with the **Laniakea Supercluster**.
 And beyond these structures lies the enormous **observable universe**.

-The difficulty is that our familiar units—metres and kilometres—quickly become inconvenient.
+The difficulty is that our familiar units - metres and kilometres, quickly become inconvenient.

 For example: